Client Application One using ASP.NET Core MVC

 Modifying appSettings.json file:

-In this application, we will consume the services provided by Authentication Server and Resource Server.
-Instead of hard coding the Authentication Server and Resource Server URLs, we will store the base URLs of these two servers in the appsettings.json file.
+In this application, we will consume the services provided by the Authentication Server and the Resource Server.
+So, instead of hardcoding URLs for external services, store the base URLs for the Authentication Server and Resource Server in appsettings.json.
+This makes the application flexible and easier to configure for different environments.
 So, please modify the appSettings.json file as follows:

 {